orbatschow/kubepost/docs/getting-started.md

 > ensure, that the user has all necessary permissions.
 If you are unsure regarding the permissions you can start
 > with a superuser and gradually remove permissions.

-This will create a new kubepost `Instance`, that can be used at a later stage.
-Note that every instance requires a label to be useful.
-Whenever we create another kubepost resource at a later point we can reference the instance above via the label and kubepost will connect to the configured PostgreSQL instance.
+This will create a new kubepost `Connection`, that can be used at a later stage.
+Note that every connection requires a label to be useful.
+Whenever we create another kubepost resource at a later point we can reference the connection above via the label and kubepost will connect to the configured PostgreSQL cluster.

-A more detailed specification of the `Instance` resource can be found within the [instance](instance.md) documentation.
+A more detailed specification of the `Connection` resource can be found within the [connection](connection.md) documentation.

 ## Role